abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     (10, 4)

-!!!
-Info ""
 This was possible because q1, q2 and q3 all have the same shape (except for the vertical axis, but that's ok since we are stacking on that axis).

 ### **hstack**

-!!!
-Info ""
 We can also stack arrays horizontally using `hstack`:

 ```py
 q5 = np.hstack((q1, q3))